We are Unitarian Universalists

 Phillip Baber is a graduate of the University of Kansas with a Juris Doctor degree from William & Mary.
 He is a former high school educator with extensive experience in youth and music ministry.
 He is happily married and the father of two beautiful girls.

-Tyler Burley: Directory of Religious Exploration
+Tyler Burley: Director of Religious Exploration

 Tyler Burley is a Jacksonville native with a diverse set of skills including experience with Montessori teaching methods.
 After serving the congregation as a volunteer Religious Exploration leader for several years, he was welcomed as our Director of Religious Exploration.
 He believes honesty, open-mindedness, and willingness are the foundation of “how” we will change the world.
 Inspiring faith in our children is his goal and service is his prayer.